Are you a new blogger?

 Let me ask you something.

-How much content is thrown at you on any given day?
+They throw how much content at you on any given day?

-As a result, we’ve all gotten pretty good at scanning and then picking and choosing what we actually want to read, watch, or listen to.
+As a result, we’ve all gotten pretty good at scanning and then picking what we want to read, watch, or listen to.
 And that’s why it is important to break up your content and make it easy for your readers to scan through it.

 If you can’t show them at a glance what the post is about, chances are pretty good that they’ll move on to something else.
 Here are a couple of different things you can do to break up your post and make sure it’s easy to scan.

-And you may want to check out my most-read post of all time, The 16 Rules of Blog Writing and Layout: Which Ones Are You Breaking?
+And check out my most-read post of all time, The 16 Rules of Blog Writing and Layout: Which Ones Are You Breaking?

 Use Headlines and Sub-Heads